 Muscles Worked During Rack Pull

-The rack pull is a full-body compound exercise that activated many major muscles simultaneously.
-Some of the muscles are lats, erector spinae, traps, glutes, hamstrings, quads, lower back, and forearm muscles.
+The rack pull is a full-body compound exercise that activates many significant muscles simultaneously.
+Some muscles are lats, erector spinae, traps, glutes, hamstrings, quads, lower back, and forearm muscles.

-Rack pull engages the leg muscles like quads, hamstrings, and glutes but not as effectively as deadlift due to limited range of motion.
+Rack pull engages the leg muscles like quads, hamstrings, and glutes but not as effectively as deadlifts due to limited range of motion.

 Rack Pull Alternatives